OpenRiskNet/home/openshift/recipes/renew-certificates/README.md

 When certificate renewal has taken place you need to deploy them using the OpenShift-provided playbook, which will pickup the new certificate files and deploy them to the master.

+-   **Redeploying** certificates with recent OpenShift playbooks may result in in failure if the existing certificates are about to expire (typically within 30 days).
+If the `redeploy-certificates` playbook fails on the task ` Fail when certs are near or already expired` with the error `Cluster certificates found to be expired or within 365 days of expiring` you can try adjusting the expiry length to something shorter, like 7 days, and then re-running the playbook by adding the following to the deployment
+    command: `-e openshift_certificate_expiry_warning_days=7`.

 An execution example follows.